SysManSquad/sysmansquadblogdev/content/posts/2019-12-18-autopilot-setup-part-1/index.md

 ## Configuration

 <p class="has-normal-font-size">
-  Now before you go moving sliders and configuring things I want to stress that <strong><span style="text-decoration: underline;">you should do this in a dev environment</span></strong> to begin with.
+  Now before you go moving sliders and configuring things I want to stress that **<span style="text-decoration: underline;">you should do this in a dev environment</span>** to begin with.
 I am not responsible for you messing your production environment up!
 </p>

 ### Company Branding